lucadiliello/python_regex_generator/README.md

 # python_regex_generator

-A C++ program to generate Python regex from a list of strings
+This programs allows people to generate a python re compatible regex with a fast C++ program.
+The input strings must be encoded in Ascii.

+# Example
+g++ -O3 regex_generator.cpp